 That said, even if you haven’t experienced adoption yourself, don’t assume you can’t talk about parenting with your friend.
 If you’ve journeyed this road with her, through the ups and downs, you may have earned the right to speak truth into your friend’s life.

 However, proceed with caution and lots of empathy!
-Starting with honesty over your own struggles and the limitations of your understanding of what it’s like to be an adoptive parent is a good plan.
+Starting with honesty about your own struggles and the limitations of your understanding of what it’s like to be an adoptive parent is a good plan.
 So often, in friendship, the way we gently correct each other is through sharing our own stories and how we’re owning our responsibility.

 How demonstrating responsibility in friendship might look: